Data-Driven Design & Development

 After the course, the student should be able to:

-- Outline and apply relevant statistical measures for testing and evaluation
+- Outline and apply relevant statistical measures for testing, evaluation and communication of data.

-- Describe the challenges connected to the collection and analysis of large amount of in-game data.
+- Describe the technical, ethical and legal challenges connected to the collection and analysis of user data.

 Ordinary examExam type: